Shakthivelms8/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

     dotnet add package Microsoft.Azure.Cosmos --version 3.22.1
     ```

-## Run a script to create menu-driven options to insert and delete documents.
+### Task 4: Run a script to create menu-driven options to insert and delete documents.

 Before we can run our application, we need to connect it to our Azure Cosmos DB account.